dondmcg/KS-fonticons/README.md

 <ol>
 <li>Download the entire font-icons dir containing the font files to the CMS-TAGS/grails-app/assets/stylesheets/fonts</li>
 <li>Download the _font-icons.scss to CMS-TAGS/grails-app/assets/stylesheets/styles/modules</li>
+<li>Commit and merge these changes in CMS-Tags project to your local branch (branch from develop) then open a Pull Request for merge to develop branch</li>
 </ol>

 To install use npm: